 The scholarship covers:

-- 100% of the tuition cost for eligible employees admitted (matriculated) for the first time in a baccalaureate degree program.
+- 100% of the tuition cost for eligible employees pursuing their first baccalaureate degree and who are admitted into a University baccalaureate program.

 - 75% of the tuition cost for all other eligible employees enrolled in courses covered under the Regents Scholarship program.

-For employees who voluntarily terminate University employment prior to the end of the semester, the Regents Scholarship will cover a pro-rated amount of the tuition it would otherwise have provided, equivalent to the time the person remains employed.
+Eligible employees must be enrolled in the University's credit-bearing courses for which admittance eligibility is met.
+For employees who terminate University employment prior to the end of the semester, the Regents Scholarship will cover a pro-rated amount of the tuition it would otherwise have provided, equivalent to the time the person remained employed during the term of enrollment.
 For employees whose appointment will end due to a non-renewal of appointment or layoff, the program will cover the appropriate amount of tuition for the entire semester in which the appointment ends.